hammad93/time_crypt/README.md

 2. Enter the code into your padlock(s) and lock the safe.
 3. Check the status of the lock and unlock time.
 All time unlocked codes will automatically be exposed.

-The 10 digits that were meant to be "forgotten" is based on Miller's law that humans are able to remember about 7, plus or minus 2, objects in their mind.
+The 10 digits that were meant to be "forgotten" is based on Miller's law that humans are able to remember about 7, plus or minus 2, objects in their short-term memory.
 If your memory is much better than most, we recommend some tequila before this procedure.